Save up to 25%… Shop Our Birthday Sale Now!

 Are Turkey Tail Mushrooms Safe for Dogs?

-Turkey tail (Trametes versicolor) mushrooms have been in use by humans for thousands of years without evidence of any toxicity to the people who have used them.
 Anecdotally, turkey tail mushrooms have a long record of safety.
-It is for this reason that objective safety and toxicity studies are rare to find in the world’s scientific literature for turkey tail and most other medicinal mushrooms.
+It’s for this reason that objective safety and toxicity studies are rare in the world’s scientific literature on turkey tails and most other mushrooms.

-One study, published in 2011, administered a variety of different doses and forms of the turkey tail mushroom hot water extract to laboratory rats.
-The researchers gave doses of up to 5000 mg/kg a day for 28 days.
-Observations of rat mortality, impact on their behavior, adverse events, and relative organ weights were measured and histological, hematological and biochemical measurements were taken.
-No remarkable adverse effects were observed in any of the rats who were administered turkey tail at any of the dose levels (14).
+Observations of rat mortality, impact on their behavior, adverse events, and relative organ weights were measured, and histological, hematological and biochemical measurements were taken.
+No remarkable adverse effects were observed in any of the rats who were administered turkey tail at any of the dose levels [14].

 These findings confirm what has been observed for thousands of years, that the turkey tail extract did not cause any abnormal findings in any rat at any level of dosing.